bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 First, we’ll create a new tenant called ‘ExampleCliTenant’.
-To do so we’ll navigate to the tenants directory on the APIC.
+To do so we’ll navigate to the tenant's directory on the APIC.
 Once in the folder we’ll create this tenant as a new managed object and commit this configuration.
 We’ll discuss managed objects in more detail in the next module, for now we’ll just focus on the interfaces.

 ![CLI-CreateTenant](https://github.com/bgosselin/ACI-Learning-Modules/blob/master/Foundation/APIC%20Interfaces%20-%20Pictures/CLI-CreateTenant.png)

-Now that the tenant had been created in the APIC, we will change directories in the APIC to the private-network folder where will create a new private network (or VRF).
+Now that the tenant had been created in the APIC, we will change directories in the APIC to the private-network folder where we'll create a new private network (or VRF).
 Just as with the tenant, we will create it as a managed object and commit this configuration to the controller.

 ![CLI-CreateVRF](https://github.com/bgosselin/ACI-Learning-Modules/blob/master/Foundation/APIC%20Interfaces%20-%20Pictures/CLI-CreateVRF.png)